 Battambang Bamboo Train, December 2015.
-The so-called trains are little more than long wooden frames, around three meters in length and powered by a 6HP gasoline engine.
+The so-called trains are little more than long wooden frames around three meters in length and powered by a 6HP gasoline engine.
 Cranking down the single-track line at fifteen kilometres an hour is actually far more thrilling than you’d think, especially as our driver took great delight in making the journey as bumpy and twisty as possible.
-But the most genius part of the system is that it provides a hilarious solution to the issue of what happens when a train is coming right at you from the other direction.
-Basically, the train with the fewest passengers has to stop and is quickly disassembled by its drive, who sthen sets it down in the grass by the side of the track!
+But the genius part of the system is the amusing solution to the issue of what happens when a train is coming right at you from the other direction.
+Basically, the vehicle with the fewest passengers has to stop and is quickly disassembled by its driver, who then sets it down in the grass by the side of the track!

 Battambang Bamboo Train, December 2015.
 Perhaps unsurprisingly, Sra Lav turned out to be little more than a dozen or so tacky tourist shops manned by a frenzied collection of in-your-face locals.
 They descended upon us the moment we stepped off the train, with desperate pleas for us to buy something… anything!
 There were Bamboo Train teddy bears, neon-lit snow globes, Hawaiian shirts, key rings, faded postcards and an inappropriate number of woollen scarves.
 You name it we didn’t want it!
-The woman pictured here was the only one who didn’t seem interested in us.
-So I took this photo of her while the others were mobbing my friend Daryl.
+The woman pictured here was the only one who left us alone.

 Battambang Bamboo Train, December 2015.
 We also had a gaggle of local children to contend with.
-The girls were brutal, vociferously demanding money for no particular reason and stomping their feet and hissing at me when I refused to comply.
-But I liked this guy, who carefully set about crafting a handmade grasshopper from the leaf of a nearby plant.
-“It’s beautiful!” he claimed matter-of-fact-ly.
-“And very cheap!”
-The grasshopper was cool, but I still had no use for it, so I agreed to pay him a Dollar for this photo.
+The girls were brutal, vociferously demanding money for no particular reason and stomping their feet and hissing at us when we refused to comply.
+But I did take a shine to this guy, who carefully set about crafting a handmade grasshopper from the leaf of a nearby plant.
+“It’s beautiful!” he claimed matter-of-fact-ly, “And very cheap!”
+The grasshopper was cool, but I still had no use for it, so I agreed to pay him a Dollar just for the for the courtesy of this photo.